 The project implementation phase sets the beginning of the project activities and the kick-off meeting is promoted by the coordinator.
-In this stage all the plans prepared previously start to be implemented until the closing phase (Kourounakis, N., & Maraslis, A., 2016; Wrike - b).
+In this stage all the plans prepared previously start to be implemented until the closing phase (Kourounakis, N., & Maraslis, A., 2016).

 Simultaneously with the project execution phase we have the project monitoring and controlling phase.
 During this phase the R&D project execution activities are regularly reviewed and monitored to make sure that everything is being developed according to the project work plan and to promptly address any deviations and risks.
-Also, it's in this phase that happens all the communications with the funding agency, namely adjustments requests - when the deviations on the project might not be handled without altering the initial plan; interim scientific and financial reports (Kourounakis, N., & Maraslis, A., 2016; Wrike - b).
+Also, it's in this phase that happens all the communications with the funding agency, namely adjustments requests - when the deviations on the project might not be handled without altering the initial plan; interim scientific and financial reports (Kourounakis, N., & Maraslis, A., 2016).

 The project closing phase signals the official end of the project and it's when all the project documents, reports and deliverables are prepared to be sent to the funding agency.
-At this stage is important to not only acknowledge the team involved in the R&D project, but also to discuss the overall experience and document the know-how learned and the best practices implemented that might be useful in future projects (Kourounakis, N., & Maraslis, A., 2016; Wrike - b).
+At this stage is important to not only acknowledge the team involved in the R&D project, but also to discuss the overall experience and document the know-how learned and the best practices implemented that might be useful in future projects (Kourounakis, N., & Maraslis, A., 2016).

-• RMAs in Project Management
+RMAs in Research Management

-When managing R&I projects the research manager and administrator (RMA) must focus on the efficiency and quality of the R&I activities and must make sure that the planned activities and budget are being executed according to the project work plan.
-The RMA deals with a multitude of situations and issues, namely: 1) identifying the funding schemes; 2) aiding on the proposal writing procedure; 3) schedule the R&I activities and plan the resources needed to develop the project; 4) manage the scientific and financial development of the project - the RMA should keep track of the tasks being developed, the costs associated with each task and proceed with adjustments and corrections when needed, present reports to the financial entity; 5) promote the dissemination and communication of the projects development; 6) manage the finalisation of the project - the RMA gathers all the information of the project in order to evaluate if the project indicators where met and to prepare the final report; 7) management of the knowledge produced by the project, focusing on its use and impact to society (Mikulskiené, B., 2014; Kourounakis, N., & Maraslis, A., 2016).
+When managing R&I projects the RMA must focus on the efficiency and quality of the R&I activities and must make sure that the planned activities and budget are being executed according to the project work plan.
+The RMA deals with a multitude of situations and issues, namely: 1) identifying the funding schemes; 2) aiding on the proposal writing procedure; 3) schedule the R&I activities and plan the resources needed to develop the project; 4) manage the scientific and financial development of the project - the RMA should keep track of the tasks being developed, the costs associated with each task and proceed with adjustments and corrections when needed, present reports to the funding agency; 5) promote the dissemination and communication of the projects development; 6) manage the finalisation of the project - the RMA aids the principal investigator gathering all the project information, so it can be made an evaluation of the project indicators, access if they were met and to prepare the final report; 7) management of the knowledge produced by the project, focusing on its use and impact to society (Mikulskiené, B., 2014; Kourounakis, N., & Maraslis, A., 2016).

-Due to the large spectre of RMAs actions, in a R&I Organisation we can observe different types of managers with different and specialized competencies (e.g.: pre-award manager, team manager, laboratory manager, financial manager, communication manager, intellectual property manager).
+Due to the large spectre of RMAs actions, in a Research Performance Organisation (RPO) we can observe different types of managers with different and specialized competencies (e.g.: pre-award manager and post-award manager, team manager, laboratory manager, communication manager, intellectual property manager).